zuplo/docs/docs/developer-portal/configuring-sidebar.md

 ## Adding an api-ref

 An `api-ref` item dictates the position of your API Reference docs in the sidebar.
-You can also relabel the top-level label (default is API Reference).
+You can also relabel the top-level label (the default is API Reference).
 The contents of your API Reference are automatically generated from your `routes.json`.
 You can [group together endpoints under `tags`](./version-management.md#configuring-a-version) for better content organization.

 ```typescript
 interface APIDocConfig {